kaufman-lab/build_containers/README.md

 -   `geospatial_plus_ml`

     -   additionally includes torch for R, and tensorflow for python, and the reticulate package.
-The version of tensorflow is specifically intel's version for avx512 since this is primarily intended to be run on an intel high performance compute (HPC) cluster.
+The version of tensorflow is specifically intel's version since this is primarily intended to be run on an intel high performance compute (HPC) cluster.

 -   `geospatial_plus_ml_horovod`

     -   additionally includes horovod (tensorflow only, set up for CPU) and openmpi.
+This doesn't use the intel version of tensorflow since it seems to cause poor performance when combined with horovod.

 ## Using Images